-Avocados do not contain any cholesterol or sodium, and are low in saturated fat.
-I personally don't think that matters, but this is one of the reasons they are favored by many "old school" experts who still believe these things are inherently harmful.
+Avocados do not contain any cholesterol or sodium and are low in saturated fat.
+This is why they are favored by some experts who believe these substances are harmful, which is a debated topic, however.

-Potassium is a nutrient that most people aren't getting enough of (4).
+Potassium is a nutrient that most people don’t get enough of (4).

-This nutrient helps maintain electrical gradients in the body's cells and serves various important functions.
+This nutrient helps maintain electrical gradients in your body's cells and serves various important functions.

-Avocados are actually very high in potassium... with a 100 gram (3.5 ounce) serving containing 14% of the RDA, compared to 10% in bananas, which are a typical high potassium food (5).
+Avocados are very high in potassium.
+A 3.5-ounce (100-gram) serving packs 14% of the recommended daily allowance (RDA), compared to 10% in bananas, which are a typical high-potassium food (5).

-Several studies show that having a high potassium intake is linked to reduced blood pressure, a major risk factor for heart attacks, strokes and kidney failure (6).
+Several studies show that having a high potassium intake is linked to reduced blood pressure, which is a major risk factor for heart attacks, strokes and kidney failure (6).

 In fact, 77% of the calories in it are from fat, making it one of the fattiest plant foods in existence.

-Bottom Line: Avocados and avocado oil are high in monounsaturated oleic acid, a "heart healthy" fatty acid that is believed to be one of the main reasons for the health benefits of olive oil.
+Summary Avocados and avocado oil are high in monounsaturated oleic acid, a heart-healthy fatty acid that is believed to be one of the main reasons for the health benefits of olive oil.